You may already have a clear idea of what you’d like to do in your adult life; you may have some vague ambitions; or you may not have a clue.

 - doing relevant additional courses or classes that might be available

-Some courses and careers are particularly competitive and you will need to be very determined if you want to get in.
-You will need to decide if you are prepared to sacrifice some free time in your teenage years – studying harder and for longer hours than your friends, for example, or dedicating all your free time to ballet or music practice – in order to achieve your aim.
+Some courses and careers are particularly competitive and you’ll need to be very determined if you want to get in.
+You’ll need to decide if you are prepared to sacrifice some free time in your teenage years – studying harder and for longer hours than your friends, for example, or dedicating all your free time to ballet or music practice – in order to achieve your aim.

-Try to keep an open mind, look out for things you find interesting, talk to friends and friends’ parents – and keep as many options open as possible.
+Try to keep an open mind, look out for things you find interesting, develop your hobbies and interests outside school, talk to friends and friends’ parents – and keep as many options open as possible.
 You don’t know what will happen in the future and your dream job may not even have been invented yet.